-Masks are still required in the Self-Help Center due to the high number of people served and the size of our facility.
-If you come without a mask, we are happy to provide one for you.
+Masks are encouraged (but not required) in the Self-Help Center due to the high number of people served and the size of our facility.

 It is always helpful (but not required) if you call or email before coming in-person.
 We may be able to help you remotely, give you homework, and assist you in preparing to make the most of your in-person visit.
 Please do not have a friend or family member call or come in person for you.
 We can only work with the person in need directly.

 Are you looking for documents from your court file?
 Information on how to request documents here: https://www.santacruz.courts.ca.gov/divisions/records-information

 The Santa Cruz Superior Court offers a free Self Help Center (SHC) to assist self represented customers with a variety of basic legal issues.
 The SHC includes the services of the Family Law Facilitator and the Small Claims Advisor.
 Below you will find a list of legal issues the SHC can assist you with.
 This page also provides other internet and community legal resources that may be helpful to you.

 The Self Help Center can provide court forms and legal information Monday - Thursday 8:30 AM to 11:30 AM, & 1:00 PM to 3:00 PM for the following legal issues:

 - Family Law: Including, but not limited to, divorce, child support, child custody

 - Landlord/Tenant - Due to the current complexity of the law we are providing limited assistance